pawurb/hotpath/README.md

 - `percentiles = [50, 95, 99]` - Custom percentiles to display
 - `format = "json"` - Output format ("table", "json", "json-pretty")
 - `limit = 20` - Maximum number of functions to display (default: 15, 0 = show all)
+- `timeout = 5000` - Optional timeout in milliseconds.
+If specified, the program will print the report and exit after the timeout (useful for profiling long-running programs like HTTP servers)

 #### `#[hotpath::measure]`